wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-custom-domain-name.md

 ### CNAME or Alias record

 A CNAME record maps a *specific* domain, such as **contoso.com** or **www.contoso.com**, to a canonical domain name.
-In this case, the canonical domain name is the **[myapp].cloudapp.net** domain name of your Azure hosted application.
-Once created, the CNAME creates an alias for the **[myapp].cloudapp.net**.
-The CNAME entry will resolve to the IP address of your **[myapp].cloudapp.net** service automatically, so if the IP address of the cloud service changes, you do not have to take any action.
+In this case, the canonical domain name is the **[myapp].chinacloudapp.cn** domain name of your Azure hosted application.
+Once created, the CNAME creates an alias for the **[myapp].chinacloudapp.cn**.
+The CNAME entry will resolve to the IP address of your **[myapp].chinacloudapp.cn** service automatically, so if the IP address of the cloud service changes, you do not have to take any action.

 > [AZURE.NOTE]
 > Some domain registrars only allow you to map subdomains when using a CNAME record, such as www.contoso.com, and not root names, such as contoso.com.
 For more information on CNAME records, see the documentation provided by your registrar, [the Wikipedia entry on CNAME record](http://en.wikipedia.org/wiki/CNAME_record), or the [IETF Domain Names - Implementation and Specification](http://tools.ietf.org/html/rfc1035) document.